-6. Consideration, selection and nomination of an independent person for appointment as the auditor of the Company

-The Audit and CG Committee has reviewed the operations of the auditor from Proud in Pro Company Limited and opined that the auditor performed professional duties in an independent, impartial and timely manner, thoroughly understood the Company's business and has duly been granted approval from the Securities and Exchange Commission.
-It therefore deemed appropriate that Ms. Sansanee Poolsawat, CPA license No. 6977 or Mr.Teerayut Panyathawisup, CPA License no.6553 or Ms. Witita Sujitranuch, CPA License no.7408 of Proud in Pro Company Limited as the auditor of the Company for Year 2024.
+6. Consideration, selection and nomination of an independent person for appointment as the auditor of the Company and Exchange Commission.
+It therefore deemed appropriate that Ms. Sansanee Poolsawat, CPA license No. 6977 or Mr. Somkid Tiatrakul, CPA license no. 2785 or Mr.Teerayut Panyathawisup, CPA License no.6553 or Ms. Witita Sujitranuch, CPA License no.7408 of Proud in Pro Company Limited as the auditor of the Company for Year 2025.
 The above-mentioned auditors have full qualifications in compliance with the rules of the Stock Exchange of Thailand.
 The Auditors have had no relation and/or conflict with the Company, its subsidiaries, major shareholders or relevant persons.
 In case those auditors cannot do their job, Proud in Pro Company Limited shall provide the substitute auditors with approval from the Company's Board of Directors.
 However, in case Proud in Pro Company Limited still cannot provide the substitute auditors, the Board of Directors shall then consider and appoint other auditor in replacement.
 The AGM shall be requested to give the authority to the Board of Directors to consider and approve the appointment of new auditor in both cases.